 The NHS 111 service is a fast, easy, and free way for people to get the right help.
 Whatever the health need is, 24-hours a day.
 You should use this number if:

-- you need health information, or reassurance about what to do next.
+- or you need health information, or reassurance about what to do next.

-If you have difficulties communicating or hearing, you can use the NHS 111 service through a Textphone on: 18001 111.
+If speaking or hearing is a problem, you can use the NHS 111 service through a textphone on: 18001 111.

 If you suffer from a chronic health condition, it would be helpful to prepare a 'text template'.
 Store it in your phone to use when needed.